JrG-One/Resume_ATS/README.md

 - **Python**: Core programming language.
 - **PDF2Image**: To convert PDF to images.
 - **PIL**: To handle image processing.
-- **Google Generative AI**: For generating content based on your resume and job description.
+- **Google Generative AI (Gemini Pro Vision Model)**: For generating content based on your resume and job description.
 - **Plotly**: For creating beautiful gauge charts.

 ## 👨‍💻 Author